Hong Kong Exchanges and Clearing : GLOBAL OFFERING | MarketScreener

 0

-Unless otherwise defined herein, capitalized terms used in this announcement shall have the same meanings as those defined in the prospectus dated Wednesday, 18 September 2019 (the "Prospectus") of Budweiser Brewing Company APAC Limited (the "Company").
+Unless otherwise defined herein, capitalised terms in this announcement shall have the same meanings as those defined in the prospectus dated 24 September 2019 (the ''Prospectus'') issued by FriendTimes Inc. (the ''Company'').

-Potential investors should be aware that stabilizing action cannot be taken to support the price of the Shares for longer than the stabilization period which begins on the Listing Date and is expected to expire on the 30th day after the last day for the lodging of the applications under the Hong Kong Public Offering.
-After this date, when no further stabilizing action may be taken, demand for the Offer Shares, and therefore the price of the Offer Shares, could fall.
+Potential investors should be aware that stabilising action cannot be taken to support the price of the Shares for longer than the stabilisation period which begins on the Listing Date and is expected to expire on Sunday, 27 October 2019, being the 30th day after the last date for the lodging of applications under the Hong Kong Public Offering.
+After this date when no further stabilising action may be taken, demand for the Shares, and therefore the price of the Shares, could fall.

 (Incorporated in the Cayman Islands with limited liability)